 Music Study Grant

 Music Study Grants offer students in grades 6 to 12 the opportunity to receive a grant for private music lessons with a professional instructor.
-This grant is need based and to qualify, applicants must meet the Income Eligibility Guidelines and provide proof of financial need.
+This grant is need based and to qualify, applicants must meet the Oregon Free and Reduced Lunch Guidelines and provide proof of financial need.
 There is no fee to apply.

 MEAP can also help connect students with qualified private instructors within the AFM Local 99 musicians union membership.
 If interested, don’t hesitate to contact us.